 Selected ongoing projects

-(Presented at the 2019 PAA Annual Meeting)
+(Under review).
+Paper was presented at the 2019 PAA Annual Meeting

 We use data from the Educational Longitudinal Survey (2002-2012) to document and examine the sources of the gender gaps in the probability of earning a BA in either a STEM or biomedical field or a health field.
 Even among this recent cohort, gender differences in the completion of these two types of science-related degrees are substantial, and they are strongly predicted by gender differences in the content and stability of occupational plans, but not by gender differences in prior academic achievement and math and science preparation, family-work orientation, or self-assessed math ability.
 Attrition from STEM/Biomed majors is also gendered: women who had declared STEM/Biomed majors as sophomores were more likely to leave without a degree than they were to graduate with a degree in STEM, the reverse pattern as men.
 Among the subset of college sophomores who declared STEM/Biomed degrees, gender differences in academic achievement attenuate the gender gap in STEM persistence (because of STEM women’s higher GPAs), self-assessed math ability and family-work orientation have no effect on the gender gap, and gender differences in occupational plans account for between 10 and 20% of the gender gap in STEM persistence.
 (Invitated to Revise and Resubmit at Sociology of Education)

 How Organizational Cultures in US Higher Education (may) Promote Inequality: Analyzing College Mission Statements with Networks-Based Methods for Text Analysis.
 (With Eric Gladstone)